How to Wrap Your Hands for Boxing Beginners

 Understanding Your Hand Wraps

-- Velcro Closure: The hook-and-loop strip at the end to fasten everything securely.
+- Velcro Closure: Hook-and-loop strip at the end to fasten securely.

 -